Dagestan: Politics

 The parliament of Dagestan is the People's Assembly, consisting of 72 deputies elected for a four-year term.
 The People's Assembly is the highest executive and legislative body of the republic.

 The Constitution of Dagestan was adopted on July 10, 2003.
 According to it, the highest executive authority lies with the State Council, comprising representatives of fourteen ethnicities.
 The Constitutional Assembly of Dagestan appoints the members of the State Council for a term of four years.
 The State Council appoints the members of the Government.

-The ethnicities represented in the State Council are Avars, Dargins, Kumyks, Lezgins, Laks, Azerbaijanis, Tabasarans, Russians, Chechens, Nogais, Aguls, Rutuls, Tsakhurs, and Tats.
+The ethnicities represented in the State Council are Avars, Dargins, Kumyks, Lezgins, Laks, Azerbaijanis, Tabasarans, Russians, Chechens, Nogais, Aguls, Rutulians, Tsakhurs, and Tats.

 Formerly, the Chairman of the State Council was the highest executive post in the republic, held by Magomedali Magomedovich Magomedov until 2006.
 On February 20, 2006, the People's Assembly passed a resolution terminating this post and disbanding the State Council.
 Russian president, Vladimir Putin offered the People's Assembly the candidature of Mukhu Aliyev for the newly established post of the president of the Republic of Dagestan.
 The People's Assembly accepted the nomination, and Mukhu Aliyev became the first president of the republic.
 On February 20, 2010, Aliyev was replaced by Magomedsalam Magomedov.
 Ramazan Abdulatipov then became the head (acting 2013–2017, following the resignation of Magomedov).
-On October 3, 2017, Vladimir Vasilyev was appointed as head.
+On October 3, 2017, Vladimir Vasilyev was appointed and served as head until October 5, 2020.

 In the 2024 Russian presidential election, which critics called rigged and fraudulent, President Vladimir Putin won 92.93% of the vote in Dagestan.

+Human rights

+Dagestan, like much of the North Caucasus, is considered to be a part of peripheral Russia and affected by weak governance, corruption and conflict, resulting in widespread human rights abuses.
+These include abuses in counter‑terrorism operations, killings and intimidation of journalists and activists, and violence against women under local customary practices (based on adat), and systemic discrimination against women in family law (including the denial of a right to family life, where courts often side with patrilineal kin against mothers).
+Examples of violence against women include honour killings, enforced disappearances and torture, bride-kidnapping and female genital cutting (the latter is more common in remote mountain regions).

+Human Rights Watch has documented arbitrary detention, enforced disappearances, and torture by security forces, alongside harassment of lawyers and human-rights defenders, particularly between 2012 and 2015, in the context of the insurgency in the North Caucasus.

+Russian anti-LGBTQ legislation intersects with conservative Islamic social norms in the region.
+According to the human rights groups North Caucasus SOS and Marem, gay men in Dagestan are frequently abducted by police and subjected to torture by authorities; this was especially true during the broader anti-gay purges in the North Caucasus, including Chechnya.